 Robert Dickler completed a master's degree and doctoral coursework at the University of Minnesota as well as a residency program at University Hospital in 1972.
 He served in several administrative positions over the course of his ten years at the Hospital.
 He worked at the University of Colorado from 1981 to 1987, until he returned to Minnesota in 1987 as General Director of University Hospitals and Clinics and Assistant Vice President of the Academic Health Center.
 He served in this position until 1992.

-John Kersey received his MD from the University of Minnesota in 1964, and completed residencies in Pathology and Pediatrics at the University of Minnesota.
+John Kersey received his M.D. from the University of Minnesota in 1964 and completed residencies in pathology and pediatrics at the University.
 He subsequently joined the faculty of the Medical School in the Departments of Laboratory Medicine, Pathology, and Pediatrics.
-From 1974 to 1995, Kersey was the director of the Bone Marrow Transplantation Center, and the founding Director of the University of Minnesota Cancer Center from 1991 until 2007.
+From 1974 to 1995, Kersey was the director of the Bone Marrow Transplantation Center, and the founding director of the University of Minnesota Cancer Center from 1991, a position he held until 2007.

-Elmer Learn received his BS in 1950, his MS in 1951, and his Ph.D. in agricultural economics in 1957 from Pennsylvania State University.
-Learn served on the faculty of the University of Minnesota's Department of Agricultural Economics from 1956 until 1969.
+Elmer Learn served on the faculty of the University of Minnesota's Department of Agricultural Economics from 1956 until 1969.
 In October 1964, President O. Meredith Wilson appointed Dr. Learn to chair the Committee for the Study of Physical Facilities for the Health Sciences.
 In this role, and as executive assistant to the President, Dr. Learn played a key role in the reorganization of the health sciences and the creation of the Academic Health Center.

-Paul Quie received his MD from Yale Medical School in 1953, and completed his residency in Pediatrics at the University of Minnesota University Hospitals.
+Paul Quie completed his residency in pediatrics at the University of Minnesota Hospital.
 He has been a member of the faculty of the Department of Pediatrics since 1958.
 From 1979 until 1984, Dr. Quie was Chief of Staff at the University Hospitals and Clinics, and in 1985 he was the first director of the University's Biomedical Ethics Center.

 Villis Vikmanis earned his bachelor's degree in political science at the University of Minnesota in 1961.
 After holding various positions in state government, Mr. Vikmanis returned to the University and became a full-time consultant to the Hospitals' cost containment task force in 1983.
 In November of that same year, he served as assistant to the vice president in Central Administration at the University.
 He was then appointed assistant vice president for the health sciences in September of 1984.
 He also served on the Hospital Board of Governors.
 He held these two positions until he retired in 1998.

-After earning a bachelor of science in law from the University of Minnesota in 1954 and then attending law school for two years, John Westerman was called up as a member of the ROTC to serve in the Air Force.
-When he returned from duty, he took additional coursework and earned a bachelor of business administration with a major in finance in 1958.
-He then attended the University of Minnesota for his Masters in Hospital Administration, which he earned in 1960.
-He then completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
-From 1961 to 1964, he served as assistant administrator, in a position akin to chief operating officer, at Strong Memorial Hospital in Rochester, New York, part of Rochester University.
-Westerman returned to the University of Minnesota to work with Dr. Richard Magraw, under Dean Robert Howard, on expanding the Comprehensive Clinic.
+John Westerman earned bachelor's in law in 1954 and a bachelor's in business administration with a major in finance in 1958.
+He earned his masters in hospital administration 1960.
+He completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
+After working elsewhere, Westerman returned to the University of Minnesota to work with Dr. Richard Magraw, under Dean Robert Howard, on expanding the Comprehensive Clinic.
 As the project grew, he transferred to President O. Meredith Wilson's office as an executive secretary, serving as the coordinator of the Committee for Long Range Planning in the Health Sciences.
 After serving in this position from 1964 to 1966, he took over as general director of University Hospitals and Clinics in November of 1966.
 He served in this position until 1982.